LukaszMoskala/OpenDHT/README.md

 On the same server, you can setup website that shows current temperature and humidity.
 You can see [live example here](https://lukaszmoskala.pl/OpenDHT/website.php?lang=en).
+Please note, that this live example is both my testing and production enviromment so it's often broken.
 # Plots
 Plots are generated in browser, using plot.ly.
 See example [here](https://lukaszmoskala.pl/OpenDHT/plots.php?lang=en)
 # Scripting API